Expand description

 det_ mk_ tagged - Constructs a Deterministic CBOR object of Tagged type, with tag

-as value.
-This function does not perform any copy of its inputr
+tag, and the contents ofras value.
+This function does not perform any copy of its inputr. - cbor_

 det_ mk_ text_ string - Constructs a Deterministic CBOR object of “text string” type, with